informalsystems/hermes/guide/src/tutorials/more-chains/concurrent-instances.md

 - A different telemetry port.

-    **Two processes can not share the same port for any of their service.**
+    **Two processes can not share the same port for any of their services.**

 Create the following configuration file at `$HOME/hermes_second_instance.toml`: